xing-yang/emc-openstack-cinder/README.md

 </EMC>
 ```

-"<MaskingView>" is required for attaching VMAX/VMAXe volumes to an OpenStack VM.
+MaskingView is required for attaching VMAX/VMAXe volumes to an OpenStack VM.
 A Masking View can be created using SMC.
 The Masking View needs to have an Initiator Group that contains the initiator of the OpenStack compute node that hosts the VM.

-"<StorageType>" is the thin pool where user wants to create volume from.
+StorageType is the thin pool where user wants to create volume from.
 Only thin LUNs are supported by the plugin.  <StorageType> is required for both VMAX/VMAXe and VNX.
 Thin pools can be created using SMC for VMAX/VMAXe and Unisphere for VNX.

-"<EcomServerIp>" and "<EcomServerPort>" are the IP address and port number of the ECOM server which is packaged with SMI-S.  "<EcomUserName>" and "<EcomPassword>" are credentials for the ECOM server.
+EcomServerIp and EcomServerPort are the IP address and port number of the ECOM server which is packaged with SMI-S.  EcomUserName and EcomPassword are credentials for the ECOM server.

-``Copyright (c) 2012 EMC Corporation, Inc.``
+``Copyright (c) 2012 EMC Corporation.``